natbienetre/wordpress-query-param-conditional-visibility/readme.txt

 == Description ==

-Do not hide sensitive information with this.
+Do not hide sensitive information with this plugin.
+It is not a security plugin.

 This plugin filters the content on client side and does not requires any serverside context.
 It aims to be used for static pages generation.